-Sometimes you may find strange looking domains listed in your reports.
+You may sometimes find strange looking DNS requests listed in your reports.
 See the examples below of what these may look like.

 What are they, and why do they happen?

-This is not the only cause for random looking DNS requests, but is quite common.
+This is not the only cause for random-looking DNS requests but it is one of the most common causes.
 The key to identifying Chrome as the cause would be seeing the queries sent in groups of 3 per internal host.